colin0brass/FaceLabellingExportLrPlugin/README.md

 and finally click "Export"

 # Limitations - Known & Likely
-* Not yet tested on Windows (only Mac), therefore it is highly likely to be broken
+* Mainly tested on Mac, with a quick successful test on Windows, but I fully expect there to be robustness/portability issues
 * Only tested with jpeg images, therefore other file types are likely not to work
 * Not specifically tested with rotated images, therefore behaviour is probably wrong
 * Not tested with a wide range of images, types and exif labelling, therefore probably limitations